Hamburg S-Bahn: Projected extensions

-S4 Hamburg - Bad Oldesloe
+S4 Hamburg – Bad Oldesloe

 An expansion plan which is in proposal, is the opening (or reopening) of a line S4.
 Plans for this have been around since the 1960s.

 Whilst planning the City S-Bahn and network extensions of the 1960s, the German railway thought of building an S-Bahn line S4.
-This line will Altona in a north westerly direction towards Itzehoe via Elmshorn, being an Express line until Pinneberg.
-To the east of the city, the new line should have travelled with the current S1 and S11 to Hasselbrook and from there further to the northeast direction via Wandsbek to Ahrensburg along the existing regional train line.
+This line will Altona in a north westerly direction towards Itzehoe via Elmshorn, being an express line until Pinneberg.
+To the east of the city, the trains of the new line would run with the current S1 to Hasselbrook and from there further to the northeast direction via Rahlstedt to Ahrensburg along the existing regional train line.

 Only the eastern part of the line from Hauptbahnhof was implemented, as a regional railway line, which was designated a S-Bahn line, since the HVV did not offer travel with regional railways at the time, but wanted its fare system to be valid on the line.

 Since September 2000, a popular initiative in Stormarn has been working for the improvement of the S4, today the RB 81.
 The initiative is currently basing their arguments on a feasibility study which was ordered by S-Bahn Hamburg GmbH in the year 2002, and in principle dusted off the plans from the 1960s.
 According to the study, the extension involves upgrading the line to proper S-Bahn standards, served by EMUs and the addition of extra stations.
 The first step would be the improvement of the line as far as Ahrensburg, with a further intended step being the continuation to Bad Oldesloe.
 Dual-system trains would be necessary for the new line like those used on the extension to Stade.
-A third rail would be built as far as Ahrensburg, from where the trains would use the existing tracks with overhead lines.
+A third rail would be built as far as Wandsbek, from where the trains would use overhead lines.

 As of November 2019, those plans are already approved, with the construction of the line scheduled for 2020.

 Route and Stations

 The route will be removed from the existing network at the Hasselbrook S and regional train stop and along the Lübeck – Hamburg route via Rahlstedt to Ahrensburg and Bad Oldesloe run.
-The route corresponds to the course of the regional train line RB81, which between 1966 and 2002 was already tariffed as an S-Bahn to Ahrensburg and operated under the name S4, but served by locomotive-hauled push-pull trains.
+The route corresponds to the course of the regional train line RB 81, which between 1966 and 2002 was already tariffed as an S-Bahn to Ahrensburg and operated under the name S4, but served by locomotive-hauled push-pull trains.